 - Remove from heat and let rest while you prepare the tortillas.

-- In a small pot/pan on high heat, add about 2 tablespoons oil.
+- In a small pot/pan on high heat, add about 2 tablespoons ghee or tallow.
 When the oil heats up, add a tortilla for about 10 seconds per side and place onto a paper towel-lined plate to absorb excess oil.

-- Repeat with remaining tortillas and add more oil to the pot as needed.
+- Repeat with remaining tortillas and add more ghee/tallow to the pot as needed.

 - Slice the steak against the grain and then cut the strips into smaller 1-inch pieces for the tacos.

 - Assemble the tacos: Add steak, onion, and cilantro to a tortilla.
 Squeeze a bit of lime onto each taco.
-Top with hot sauce and Mexican sour cream.
+Top with hot sauce and Mexican crema or sour cream.
 Enjoy!